All Episodes

 From the Los Angeles Times.

-A last-minute decision to serve fried chicken and waffles at a campus dining hall in honor of Martin Luther King Jr. was a regrettable choice and lacked sensitivity.
+In fact, Nate Jackson, the Los Angeles Times, a last-minute decision to serve fried chicken and waffles at a campus dining hall in honor of Martin Luther King Jr. was a regrettable choice and lacks sensitivity UC Irvine officials acknowledged yesterday.

-A last-minute decision to serve fried chicken and waffles at a campus dining hall in honor of Martin Luther King Jr. was a regrettable choice.
+Again, Nate Jackson, writing in the Los Angeles Times, a last-minute decision to serve fried chicken and waffles at a campus dining hall in honor of Martin Luther King Jr. was a regrettable choice.

 The theme of the three-day campus event was Uniting Our Voice for Change.

-Past speakers have included Julian Bond, the late Dick Gregory, and the late Yolanda King, the civil rights leader's daughter.
+Speakers have included Julian Bond, the late Dick Gregory, and the late Yolanda King, the civil rights leader's daughter.

-Again, this is Nate Jackson from the Los Angeles Times.
+The menu, again, this is Nate Jackson from the Los Angeles Times.

-The menu and a sign in the dining hall reading MLK Holiday Special, Chicken and Waffles were pulled together at the last minute by a chef and other cafeteria staff members that UC Irvine spokeswoman Kathy Lawn.
+The menu and a sign in the dining hall reading MLK Holiday Special, Chicken and Waffles were pulled together at the last minute by a chef and other cafeteria staff members said UC Irvine spokeswoman Kathy Lawn.

 The culinary choices were made without any university oversight, she said.

-UC Irvine student Ricardo Sparks, a 20-year-old chairman of University's Black Student Union, lodged a formal complaint with the administration.
+UC Irvine student Ricardo Sparks, a 20-year-old chairman of university's black student union, lodged a formal complaint with the administration.

 Thomas Parham, Vice Chancellor of Student Affairs, tried unsuccessfully to schedule a meeting with Sparks and another student who had filed a complaint.